Blog

 • Self trauma (licking or chewing themselves)

-To figure out if your dog has separation anxiety, we might ask questions such as:
+To figure out if your dog has separation distress, we might ask questions such as:

 • Will your dog follow you around when you are home?